Cyphrme/Coze/README.md

 #### Why not PGP/OpenSSL/LibreSSL/SSHSIG/libsodium/JOSE(JWT)/COSE/etc...?
 We respect the various projects in the space.
-Other projects have noble goals and we're thankful they exists.
+Other projects have noble goals and we're thankful they exist.
 Coze is influenced by ideas from many others.
 However existing solutions were not meeting our particular needs so we created Coze.